ricktaylor/btpu/draft-taylor-btpu.md

 In the realm of near- and deep-space communication there are a number of standard link-layer protocols, including USLP, TM, AOS, DVB-S2(X), that share a set of common properties:

 - They are unidirectional.
-Data transmission occurs in one direction only, there is no in-band return path for data.
+Data transfer occurs in one direction only, there is no in-band return path for data.
 - They are frame-based.
 The link-layer protocol will guarantee that a frame of data is either delivered to the receiver in its entirety or not at all.
 Frames may be of fixed or variable length.
 - They are point-to-point.
-Although the medium over which the data transmission occurs may be broadcast in nature, the link-layer protocol provides an uncontested point-to-point communication channel between a single sender and a single receiver.
+Although the medium over which the data transfer occurs may be broadcast in nature, the link-layer protocol provides an uncontested point-to-point communication channel between a single sender and a single receiver.

 These characteristics provide a common baseline that allows the definition of a lightweight protocol for transferring BPv7 bundles meeting the requirements of a BPv7 CLA, and this document describes a protocol, Bundle Transfer Protocol - Unidirectional (BTP-U), suitable for implementation over any link-layer protocol that shares these characteristics.

+TODO: More here about not requiring a full IP stack.

 # Conventions and Definitions